luxfi/lattice/mhe/README.md

 **Anytrust vs Full-threshold Access-structure**.
 As for many MPC protocols, the assumption on the worst-case number of corrupted parties can be mapped in the cryptographic access-control mechanism (the _access structure_).
 The implemented MHE-MPC protocol is "anytrust" (N-out-of-N-threshold) by default, but can be relaxed to any positive threshold t-out-of-N (see Threshold Secret-Key Generation).

 **Passive vs Active Adversaries**.
 The implemented MHE-MPC protocol is secure against passive adversaries, and can in theory be extended to active security by requiring the parties to produce proofs that their shares are correctly computed for every round.
-Note that those proofs are not implemented in Lattigo.
+Note that those proofs are not implemented in Lattice.

 An execution of the MHE-based MPC protocol has two phases: the Setup phase and the Evaluation phase, each of which comprises a number of sub-protocols as depicted below (the details of each protocols are provided later).